bitcointranscripts/bitcointranscripts/wasabi-research-club/coinshuffle-plusplus-part-2.md

 **TIm Ruffing:** 00:54:43

 Okay, I think there are multiple things here.
-So, yes, I didn't explain to you how this works.
+So, yes, I didn't explain to you how Dissent works.
-It works differently from a DCnet.
+It works differently from a DC-net.
-So basically, it's a little bit like or it's pretty similar to the contra of the one that you also discussed.
+So basically, it's a little bit like or it's pretty similar to the CoinJoin of the one that you also discussed.
 But my point here is that it doesn't really matter, right?
 So the attack that I show here would equally be true if we would try to use fixed messages in CoinShuffle itself and this would be exactly the same issue.
 So it doesn't depend on really how the protocol looks like.